aflin/rampart-langtools/README.md

 // if index requires training, idx.trainer will be defined. if( idx.trainer) {
+    // make a new trainer, save train vectors in new file ./tdata
+    // or reload vectors in ./tdata and skip/continue to insert

     var trainer = new idx.trainer('tdata');
     printf("%3J\n%s\n", trainer, dateFmt('%c %z'));

+    //insert vectors into ./tdata file
     sql.exec("select Id, Vec from vecs", {skipRows:0, maxRows: 10000000}, function(row) {
         trainer.addTrainingfp16(row.Vec); // or addTrainingfp32()
         i++;